aliyurtsevenn/mosaicprot/README.md

 ## Available Commands

-The tool has three commands, which correspond to the modules described in Figure 1 (the ORF detector module, the altProt/refProt separator module, and the chimeric modeler module):
+The tool has three commands, which correspond to the modules described in Figure 1 of the published manuscript (the ORF detector module, the altProt/refProt separator module, and the chimeric modeler module):

 ### 1. detect_ORFs